HOME |

 about their identities.
 It can also be complicated for

 anyone seeking to support them.
-In her book Gender Born,
+In her book Gender

-Gender Made, psychologist Diane Ehrensaft describes a
+Born, Gender Made, psychologist Diane Ehrensaft

-identified in seemingly contradicting ways, including as
+weeks, identified in seemingly contradicting ways,

-heterosexual transgender female.
-This young person was
+as a heterosexual transgender female.
+This young person

-way sexual orientation and gender identity are
+the way sexual orientation and gender identity are

 intertwined and how they are separate.

-Embracing a Spectrum
+Embracing a Spectrum Model

 As we have seen,

-binary notions of gender, biology, and sexual orientation
+binary notions of gender, biology, and sexual

-exclude large swaths of human diversity.
-This diversity
+orientation exclude large swaths of human diversity.

-Spectra make room for anyone whose experiences do not
+spectrum-based models.
+Spectra make room for anyone

-narrowly fit into binary choices such as man/woman,
+choices such as man/woman, male/female,

-male/female, feminine/masculine, or straight/gay.
+feminine/masculine, or straight/gay.

 Gender-expansive and